angular/angular-ja/adev-ja/src/content/guide/signals/resource.en.md

 | `request`     | The value of the resource's `request` computation.                                                                                               |
 | `previous`    | An object with a `status` property, containing the previous `ResourceStatus`.                                                                    |
 | `abortSignal` | An [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal).
 See [Aborting requests](#aborting-requests) below for details. |

+If the `request` computation returns `undefined`, the loader function does not run and the resource status becomes `Idle`.

 ### Aborting requests